southbanyan/Image-segmentation-for-semantic-reconstruction-of-concrete-defects/README.md

-# Concrete-Cracks-and-Spalling-Segmentation-using-U-Net
+# Image segmentation for semantic reconstruction of concrete defects
 This code is used for image segmentation of concrete cracks and spalling.
 The U-Net network structure is built on tensorflow.
+After segmentation, a semantic reconstruction is performed and defects are transferred to BIM object using Industry Foundation Classes (IFC) [Buildingsmart](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/) and [IfcOpenShell](https://ifcopenshell.org/).

 The images used to train the network were taken from PEER Hub Imagenet, which can be found at https://apps.peer.berkeley.edu/phi-net/